Opening times and prices

 Unfortunately, it is not yet possible to visit Micropia with a discount as the cash registers are not open.
 We are investigating how we can process this option in our online booking options.

-We have a health insurance card.
+We have a 'zorgkaart'.
 Can we visit Micropia?

 Why won’t I get the normal 2 euro discount for booking my online starting time?

 At this moment, no distinction is made between online tickets and tickets bought at the box office.
-The box office is currently closed, therefore we use the regular ticket prices for all entrance tickets.
+Therefore we use the regular ticket prices for all entrance tickets.

 Entrance tickets and start times

-For whom do I have to reserve a start time?
+For whom do I have to make a reservation?

-All visitors to Micropia will require a start time.
-Please also reserve a start time for infants aged 0–2 .
+All visitors to Micropia will require a reservation.
+Please also make a reservation for infants aged 0–2 .

-Is it also possible to reserve a start time at the ticket booth and enter straight away?
+Is it also possible to make a reservation at the ticket booth and enter straight away?

-No, reserving start times is only possible online.
-The ticket booths are currently closed to prevent crowding.
-You can reserve a start time at Mijn ARTIS .
+No, reserving is only possible online.
+You can make a reservation at Mijn ARTIS .

 I'm not a member, but I do have a ticket for Micropia and would like to visit.
 Can I reserve a start time as well?

-From June 1 onwards, reserving start times will also be possible for all visitors.
-You can reserve a start time at Mijn ARTIS After you log in at Mijn ARTIS, click on 'I already have a Micropia entranceticket and I'm not a member.
+You can make a reservation at Mijn ARTIS .
+After you log in at Mijn ARTIS, click on 'I already have a Micropia entranceticket and I'm not a member'.

-I've reserved a start time, but won't be able to make it.
+I've made a reservation, but won't be able to make it.
 Can I cancel?

-You can cancel your start time up to 24 hours in advance.
-When you cancel your start time later than these 24 hours, you're at risk to pay €2.50 for the cost of a start time that can't be used anymore.
+You can cancel your reservation up to 24 hours in advance.
+When you cancel your reservation later than these 24 hours, you're at risk to pay €2.50 for the cost of a start time that can't be used anymore.
 You can cancel by clicking on this link and fill in the contact form.
 After you complete and send this form, the cancellation is final.
-We can't reschedule your start time.
-If you want to visit ARTIS at another day or time, you'll have to reserve a new start time yourself.
-We advice you to keep an eye on our website for updates for new start times.
+We can't reschedule your reservation.
+If you want to visit ARTIS or Micropia at another day or time, you'll have to make a new reservation yourself.

 We have an education card.
 Can we visit Micropia?